esciencecenter-digital-skills/medical-image-processing/episodes/introduction.md

 Callout sections will be used to highlight information.

-They are  used to emphasise particularly important points e.g. by providing the answer to a commonly-asked question.
+They are  used to emphasize particularly important points e.g. by providing the answer to a commonly-asked question.

 ::::::::::::::::::::::::::::::::::::::::::::::::